NhiLa/msse642/assignments/final-presentation.md

 ## What Is a Deepfake?

-A **deepfake** is a video, photo, or audio clip where AI has replaced or fabricated someone's face or voice — so convincingly that it looks and sounds completely real.
+A **deepfake** is a video, photo, or audio clip where AI has replaced or fabricated someone's face or voice, so convincingly that it looks and sounds completely real.

 The cases we often see are a celebrity's face swapped onto a movie character, or a politician saying something funny that they never said.